 - Lending Stream offered a refund of £9.60 to a customer who had taken 54 loans in less than 3 years

-- QuickQuid refuses to refund large number of loans taken after April 2015.
+- QuickQuid operated a blanket policy of refusing to refund any loans after April 2015.

 If CMCs were sending very large numbers of fraudulent complaints, you would expect to see the uphold rate fall a lot over the next year.
 But as the backlog of complaints about over 6 year loans and long chain loans – which are likely to have a very high uphold rate as long chain loans are often the strongest cases – unwinds, that may push uphold rate up.